Rye Patch – Aiken, South Carolina

 Upon the death of Mrs. Rogers in 1984, Rye Patch was bequeathed to the city of Aiken by her children.
 It continues to be an entertainment venue, used as a popular site for weddings and events.
 The estate includes a Carriage Museum and Rose Garden, which receives numerous visitors in its peak month of May.

-Rye Patch is listen in the National Register, which notes the following architectural details:
+Rye Patch is listen in the National Register:

 Rye Patch (corner of Berrie Road and Whiskey Road): constructed ca. 1900, but later remodeled and enlarged; two-story, frame, weather-boarded residence; hipped-roof with plain boxed cornice; fenestration is varied and includes diamond-paned sashes; asymmetrical facade (east elevation) features a single paneled door sheltered by a small pedimented porch; rear (west elevation) features a two-tiered porch with chamfered posts and two two-story polygonal projections; estate property also includes stables and paddocks, guest cottage, laundry house, garage, clay tennis courts, and a high brick wall which was constructed in 1928.